Challenger Brand Study 2026

 Brands organize portfolios based on price tier, often in the form of a good / better / best construct.

 Example: Composite decking company Trex offers products in four tiers – Trex Enhance® (Good), Trex Select® (Better), Trex Transcend® (Best) and Trex Signature® (Luxury).
-Differences in warranty duration, available colors, heat resistance and durability justify price differences and shoppers choose a product that matches their budget and definition of value.
+Differences in warranty duration, available colors, heat resistance and durability justify price differences and help shoppers choose a product that matches their budget and definition of value.

 Brands organize portfolios based on a highly discernible product attribute like flavor, ingredient type or format.